9 Small American Towns You’d Swear Were from Europe

 In the 1960s, Leavenworth wanted a way to draw in more visitors.
 Inspired by the gorgeous alpine greenery around the town, they decided to give it a Bavarian feel.
 Between the distinctive roofs, lederhosen-clad locals, and German beer galore, the commitment paid off.

 Just 40 miles from Des Moines, Pella was founded by Dutch immigrants and hasn’t forgotten where it came from.
 During Tulip Time, more than 150,000 visitors flock to see the town bursts with colorful flowers, but you can see America’s biggest working grain windmill any time of year.
 Don’t miss these other beautiful springtime destinations.

 St. Augustine, Florida

 Founded by Spanish settlers in 1565—more than half a century before the Pilgrims came on the Mayflower—St. Augustine is America’s oldest continuously occupied settlement of European immigrants.
 Not to forget its roots, the historic district still has 36 buildings of colonial origin, plus others reconstructed to look like they came from yesteryear.
-Don’t miss these other relaxing vacations that don’t require a passport.

 If you can’t make it to Italy for a romantic ride down a canal, California might have the next best thing.
 Walk along the Venice Beach Canals nestled in the beach town, or grab your lover for a quiet gondola ride.